Nathan Alexander's Naphoto Gallery Circa 2012

 With countless locations to choose from your portraits can be customized to fit a specific lifestyle or personality.
 Feel free to include friends, family, pets, or props to help create an expressive and unique photo shoot.

-An aside: My daughter takes to heart the above suggestion when she "styles" our family portrait get-togethers.
+An update: My daughter takes to heart the above suggestion when she "styles" our family portrait get-togethers.
 The results are not only memorable, but also hilarious.
 A recent photograph had us arranged with various janitorial supply props.
 I work for an e commerce site that sells such supplies.
-I am always going on about how we have the best prices on paper towels, toilet paper, and other paper products.
+I am always going on about how we have the best wholesale prices on paper towels, toilet paper, and other paper products.
 So my photo crazed daughter posed us holding, wearing, throwing paper products from the store.
 I showed the photo to my boss and it inspired him to create an advertising campaign using the same concept.
 He even allowed my daughter to attend the shoot and assist the professional photographer.
 She was thrilled.

 Prints and frames are available in many different sizes, and a digital CD or flash drive for your photos are available - giving you the freedom to further edit, print, and email your portraits.